-You just need to log on to your insurance provider's website and fill up a claim form.
+You just need to log on to your insurance provider's website and fill up a claim form, or you can do so via SMS or a call to the 24x7 helpline number as well.
 Once that’s done, you can even track its progress online.
 Once the claim is registered, you will be contacted within 24 hours for the next stage; document submission.

 The best part is, however, that you will be assisted at every stage.
 If not by FAQs, by the person on the other end of the phone, so feel free to clear your doubts, sooner rather than later.